-If you’re planning on buying a business, you may encounter a contract with an earnout provision.
+If your company is planning to merge with or buy another business, your attention is on due diligence.
+We support you with our transaction advisory service to properly handle a contract with an earnout provision.
 This contractual arrangement provides the seller with additional payments if certain financial milestones are met.
 In other words, the future payments to the seller will depend on how the company performs after the sale.
 Performing a due diligence assessment before entering into the agreement is also essential.

 Because earnout arrangements require a different approach to taxes, it’s important for both the buyer and seller to agree to an earnout provision before finalizing the transaction.
 If you buy a business with such an agreement, you must consider tax requirements for the contingent payments if the agreed-upon financial terms are met, as the assets or stocks you purchase may be indeterminable by the end of the tax year.